 - Not a Deep Clean: My main complaint with the Miele is that it is more of a maintenance cleaner, not a true vacuum.
 It does a great job and picking up most dirt and debris, but it is not necessarily the same caliber as Roomba or Neato when it comes to suction and HEPA air filtration.
 I can always use the remote to have the Scout focus in on bad patches, but if I have to do this too much then it becomes less of an automated solution.
 In short, I like many things about the RX1, but it seems that the Roomba’s random zig-zag pattern and superior filters do a better job of replicating the cleaning quality of traditional upright vacuum.

-Price: Close to $1000 is a little more than I’d like to pay for a robotic vacuum.
+- Price: Its price is a little more than I’d like to pay for a robotic vacuum.
 Yes, they feature advanced technology, but the Miele RX1 seems a bit over-priced when compared to even the top line Roomba.
-Fortunately, you can save more at this listing, making the cost more reasonable.
+Fortunately, you can save more at this listing making the cost more reasonable.

 Miele RX1 Alternatives

-The Roomba 870: Is actually selling right now for over $50 less than the Scout (see here).
+The Roomba 870: Is actually selling right now with lower price than the Scout (see here).
 I personally like the 800 series as it provides a deeper clean than the Scout.
 This is in large part due to their patented “3-stage” cleaning system, which was introduced for the first time with this series.
 It also comes with a far superior “cliff detecting” system, so you won’t have to worry about it falling down the stairs.
 As Roomba is the best selling robot to date, there’s a very healthy market for replacement parts (batteries, filters, brushes, etc…), should you need it.
 For more information, see the full review here.

-Botvac D80: The Botvac D80 is available at an even steeper discount, close to $100 less than the Scout at this listing.
+Botvac D80: The Botvac D80 is available at an even steeper price than the Scout at this listing.
 The flat-front design means it’s more adept than both the Scout and Roomba at getting into corners and along baseboards.
 The Botvac is also very organized in how it cleans, methodically and linearly attacking each room.
 You can check out my full take on it here.

 Final Take – Worth the Money?